zamyafoobi/WowClassicGrindBot/README.md

 ![Build](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/build.png)

-## 5. Configuration process
+## 5. BlazorServer Configuration process

-The bot reads the game state using small blocks of colour shown at the top of the screen by an Addon.
+The app reads the game state using small blocks of colour shown at the top of the screen by an Addon.
 This needs to be configured.

 1. Edit the batch script in `C:\WowClassicGrindBot\BlazorServer` called `run.bat`, change it to point at where you have put the repo BlazorServer folder